Rhugved-Kale/Breaking-Blocks/README.md

  1) Move the paddle left or right by moving your mouse or using Touchpad.

- 2) Launch the ball by clicking the left mouse button when you're good to go.
+ 2) Launch the ball by clicking the left mouse button when you're good to go.<br />

 You got 3 lives at each level !<br />
 But it isn't as easy as it may seem.<br />